 It’s a fair question to see how far the team (and the agency) thought through the ideas to make sure they deliver on your brand promise, in a way that is exclusive to your brand.
 Not just with logos, stylized window treatments or other pieces of branded veneer.
 But in a manner that gets to the heart of the objective in a way that is own-able, only to you.
 If so, you have a winner.

 That’s a start.
-The key is making sure the team is accountable to the business objectives, strategy and how to execute it within your brand’s promise.
+The key is making sure the team is aligned to your incentives and accountable to the business objectives, strategy and branded execution.
 Let’s face it, agencies spend a lot of time and (your) money on strategy, so it’s important that the team understands and uses it.
 Otherwise, you are left with an idea that in reality, won’t do much good.